Lagrangian cobordism functor in microlocal sheaf theory I: Preliminaries in Sheaf Theory

-After sheafification, this implies the result in the theorem. \end{proof} \begin{remark} One can show that the theorem also works for a $U$-parametric family of Hamiltonian isotopies for a contractible manifold $U$, following Remark \ref{GKSpara}. \end{remark} \begin{remark} From our proof, one may notice that there is a commutative diagram
+This completes the proof of the theorem. \end{proof} \begin{remark} One can show that the theorem also works for a $U$-parametric family of Hamiltonian isotopies for a contractible manifold $U$, following Remark \ref{GKSpara}. \end{remark} \begin{remark} From our proof, one may notice that there is a commutative diagram

 \end{remark}